 - Age: If he/she becomes 15 years of age on or before September 1, he/she is not eligible for any part of that school year. - Page Middle School's Academic Eligibility: Academics need to be your number one priority.
-A student, in order to participate in all co curricular activities must pass all classes and have no more than 1 D. The period of ineligibility will begin the day of the grade check and last until the following grade check the next week.
-If a student's quarter grades makes them ineligible, the athlete will remain ineligible for the first two weeks of the next quarter.
+A student, in order to participate in any extracurricular activities must pass all classes and meet any additional requirements established by the coach or sponsor.
+The period ineligibility will last until the student's grades are passing.
+If a student's quarter grades make them ineligible, the athlete will remain ineligible for the first two weeks of the next quarter.
 During the period of ineligibility, the student is required to spend one hour, as designated by the coach, working on academics.
 During the period of ineligibility, the student shall not travel, miss any school due to team/group functions, be in uniform with the team/group, or represent the team/group at any scheduled function.